-Risk Management - Processes for protecting policyholders against fraud and scams
+Processes for protecting policyholders against fraud and scams

-We received a detailed presentation on the process in 2017, which includes an in depth investigation into the receiving scheme and referral to Board level to approve the transfer payment for the most complex cases.
+We received a detailed presentation on the process in 2017 and confirmation of the process this year, which includes an in depth investigation into the receiving scheme and referral to Board level to approve the transfer payment for the most complex cases.
 In 2018, NFUM adopted the Code of Good Practice, which has further enhanced the checks undertaken.